Alexander006/HumanitiesProject/README.md

-# Humanities Project Website
+# Humanities Project Website💻
 _Created by Alexander Burlec-Plaies, Ethan Johnson, Sebastian Legault_

-## Basic Web Development Instructions
+## Basic Web Development Instructions 📒

 1. Clone this repo to an empty directory on your local machine
 2. Open Visual Studio Code